simolus3/drift/docs/pages/docs/Advanced Features/migrations.md

 }
 ```

-Internally, moor will use a `INSERT INTO SELECT` statement to copy old data.
+Internally, drift will use a `INSERT INTO SELECT` statement to copy old data.
 In this case, it would look like
 `INSERT INTO temporary_todos_copy SELECT id, title, content, CAST(category AS INT) FROM todos`.
-As you can see, moor will use the expression from the `columnTransformer` map and fall back to just copying the column
+As you can see, drift will use the expression from the `columnTransformer` map and fall back to just copying the column
 otherwise.
 If you're introducing new columns in a table migration, be sure to include them in the `newColumns` parameter of
 `TableMigration`.
-Moor will ensure that those columns have a default value or a transformation in `columnTransformer`.
+Drift will ensure that those columns have a default value or a transformation in `columnTransformer`.
-Of course, moor won't attempt to copy `newColumns` from the old table either.
+Of course, drift won't attempt to copy `newColumns` from the old table either.

 Regardless of whether you're implementing complex migrations with `TableMigration` or by running a custom sequence
 of statements, we strongly recommend to write integration tests covering your migrations.
 This helps to avoid data